Section 8 Housing Choice Voucher FAQ

 Q: What would my rent be with a voucher?

 A: Your rent will be based on your family income.
 In most cases, you will pay approximately 30% of your adjusted income toward rent.
 When there is a change in household income, that may change your rent.
-When you attend a briefing, you will be provided a voucher that specifies its value.
+When you attend a briefing, you will be provided a voucher that identifies the value of your voucher.

 Once you are receiving your voucher, it is important to keep your income information updated.
 If income information is filed late, and that income is greater than our files, you will likely need to arrange a payment agreement with the Flagstaff Housing Authority to reconcile the over-payment of your voucher.